euan-forrester/photo-recommender/terraform/modules/elastic-container-service/README.md

-Note this was all taken from the examples at
+Note this was all based on the examples at

 http://blog.shippable.com/create-a-container-cluster-using-terraform-with-aws-part-1